Qʼanjobʼal people

-The Qʼanjobʼal (Kanjobal) are a Maya people in Guatemala and their Indigenous language is also called Qʼanjobʼal.
+The Qʼanjobʼal (Kanjobal) are a Maya people that live in Huehuetenango Department, Guatemala.
+Their Indigenous language is also called Qʼanjobʼal.
 They are known for their resilience, as their culture significantly differs from that of other groups.
 A notable municipality to visit is San Pedro Soloma, which is prominent among the Q'anjob'al Mayans.
 Their marimba differs from the rest as it has an intense feeling.